The United States Congress designated the Joyce Kilmer-Slickrock Wilderness (map

 Spared the keen edge of the ax when bankruptcy closed the local logging company in 1890, this Wilderness contains some magnificent old-growth forest, where oaks, hemlocks, and tulip poplars have reached six feet in diameter.
 The forest also includes yellow pine, sycamore, basswood, dogwood, beech, and oak, with a wild understory of shrubs, vines, ferns, mosses, lichens, liverworts, and herbaceous plants.
 Wildflowers bloom in spring sunshine but fade when the trees leaf out, darkening the forest floor.

 Six trailheads provide access to more than 60 miles of trail (in the entire Wilderness), which typically follow ridge tops or drop into the shady drainages.
-Camping is permitted anywhere in the small Tennessee portion of the Wilderness, but sections in North Carolina are closed.
+Camping is permitted anywhere except in the parking lot of the Joyce Kilmer Picnic Area.
 The Stiff Knee Trail (3.4 miles) follows Little Slickrock Creek across the Tennessee portion to a junction with the Slickrock Creek Trail (13.3 miles), longer and more beautiful than any trail in the entire Wilderness.
 You can see some of the best of the old growth along the Joyce Kilmer National Recreation Trail, a 1.2-mile path ambling through the Joyce Kilmer Memorial Forest.